mikecrowe/clang-tidy-fmt/README.md

 * It is assumed that the `fmt/format.h` header has already been included.
   No attempt is made to include it.

+* Use of any unsupported flags or specifiers will cause the entire statement to be left alone.
+Known unsupported features are:

+  * The `%'` flag for thousands separators.
+It looks like this could be translated to `{:L}`, but I'm not sure it will do exactly the same thing.

+  * The glibc extension `%m`.
+This could be supported relatively easily if we can assume that `strerror` is thread safe (which glibc version is.)

 * It has some tests in
   clang-tools-extra/test/clang-tidy/checkers/fmt-printf-convert.cpp but
   they probably don't cover the full set of possibilities.